Companies that use Dagster

 All dataops Dagster

-Dagster We detected 1,402 customers using Dagster and 1 companies that churned or ended their trial.
-The most common industry is Software Development (22%) and the most common company size is 51-200 employees (35%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Dagster We detected 1,426 customers using Dagster and 1 companies that churned.
+The most common industry is Software Development (22%) and the most common company size is 51-200 employees (34%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login